 8 Indoor Activities to Keep Kids Busy Through Winter

 February has arrived, and that means you’re probably just about out of ideas on how to keep your kids entertained while they’re stuck inside from the cold.
-Fortunately, you’re not in this alone.
-Here’s how to make the most out of these last few days of winter.

 1. Treasure Hunt

 Up for the ultimate indoor adventure?
-All you need are some goodies, some tinfoil to wrap them in and a few good hiding spots.
+All you need are some goodies, some tinfoil to wrap them in, and a few good hiding spots.
 Get your kids started with a map to the first treasure, then place clues at each subsequent hiding spot until they’ve collected all the bounty.

 2. Write and Illustrate a Story Book